Improvised artillery in the Syrian civil war: Quad Hell Cannon

-A quad hell cannon fired four Hell Cannons at once.
-However, the model was reportedly no longer manufactured after it was bombed by a military helicopter during the battle of Ard al-Hamra.
+A quad Hell cannon fired four Hell cannons at once.
+The model was reportedly no longer manufactured after it was bombed by a military helicopter during the battle of Ard al-Hamra.
 However, an April 2015 video showed a quad hell cannon being used by the Levant Front in the province of Aleppo, in the village of Bashkoy.
 It was mounted on a front-loading earth mover.

-Bureij Hell Cannon

-In March 2015, a 7 barrel hell cannon appeared.
-It is named the Bureij after a Palestinian refugee camp in Gaza.

 Thunder cannon

 In April 2015, pictorial evidence of the Thunder Cannon became available.
-The projectile is an empty 100mm shell casing from a T-55 tank that has been re-purposed.
+The projectile is an empty 100 mm shell casing from a T-55 tank that has been re-purposed.

 Mortar cannon

-In April 2015, the 16th Division in Aleppo showed a video of them using an improvised cannon that fired a mortar round.
+In April 2015, the FSA 16th Division in Aleppo showed a video of them using an improvised cannon that fired a mortar round.
 A metal tube with one end closed is the cannon barrel.
 The projectile is a factory-made mortar round.
 The round is placed into the barrel and it is laid horizontally such as out the opening of a window.
 On launch, the otherwise unattached barrel flies backwards from the recoil of the mortar.

-Antique cannon
+Omar cannon

-Rebels deployed a "mystery" antique breech-loaded canon mounted on an hydraulic elevation system on the back of a truck fire with a pull-string.
-The gun appears to be from the 19th century and likely taken from a museum.
+The FSA Al-Rahman Legion deployed a series of breech-loaded cannons mounted on an hydraulic elevation system on the back of a truck and fires with a pull-string.
+Albeit described by some Western mass media as a mysterious 19th-century antique cannon, the gun is in reality a modern improvised artillery piece.

 Compressed air cannon

-In June 2015, a video was posted online showing a large compressed air cannon in Deraa operated by Ahrar al-Sham.
+In June 2015, a video was posted online showing a large compressed air cannon in Daraa operated by Ahrar al-Sham.

-Improvised rocket
+Improvised rockets

-New types of IRAMs including the Volcano IRAM and Elephant Rockets, are used during Syrian Civil War by rebels and government forces alike.
+New types of IRAMs including the Volcano IRAM and Elephant Rockets, were used during the Syrian Civil War by rebels and government forces alike.
+Volcano Rockets were capable of destroying entire housing blocks with a direct hit, and were a decisive factor during the 2013 Second Battle of al-Qusayr.
+They are standard artillery rockets with a larger warhead, drastically increasing their lethality, however at the expense of decreased range and accuracy.
+The Volcano Rocket has been in mass production since the around the time of the battle of al Qusayr and were used in nearly every front of the Syrian Civil War.
+There are three known iterations: 107mm and 122mm were commonly used, and a 220mmn variant that was uncommon.
+There are other sub-types.
+The rockets were improvised from 107mm and 122mm Grad Rockets; the 220mm rocket was based on a Syrian produced rocket.